-Dear Sir,
+Dear Madam,

 DEMAND LETTER

-We have been instructed by our client Mrs. Moses Limuru to address you as follows:
+We have been instructed by our client Mr. Edward to address you as follows:

-On 19th June 2017, our client painted your home for a contract price of Ksh.1,500,000.
-While you made the first two of the contract payments as agreed, you have delayed and/or refused to make the final payment of Ksh.500,000.
+On 9th May 2021, our client bought your home for a contract price of Ksh.1,500,000.
+While you received the payment and made an intimation that the roof was in perfect condition, our client found out otherwise the day he moved in.

-Our client has made repeated attempts to collect, but you have not come forward with the money.
+Our client has made repeated attempts to contact you but you have not come forward.

-Our instructions are to DEMAND from you, which we HEREBY DO, the immediate arrangements to make the final payment of Ksh.500,000 to my client.
+Our instructions are to DEMAND from you, which we HEREBY DO, the immediate arrangements to make full repairs to the roof or refund the payment made to you of Ksh.1,500,000 to my client.

 TAKE NOTICE that unless you comply within the next 30 days from the date hereof, we shall commence proceedings without further reference to you whatsoever and at your risk as costs and other attendant consequences.